ryelle/Meetup-Widgets/readme.txt

 This plugin creates three widgets:

 1. A list of events from a meetup group (by ID or URL name, for multiple groups use IDs)
+2. A list of upcoming events for the API key's owner.
-2. Details of a single event (by ID) with a link to RSVP - using OAuth if enabled & keys are specified, otherwise just a link to the event on meetup.com.
+3. Details of a single event (by ID) with a link to RSVP.

 == Installation ==

 1. Extract `meetup-widgets.zip` to `meetup-widgets` & Upload that folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Set up your API key (and optional OAuth key & secret) in your General Settings screen.
+3. Set up your API key in your General Settings screen.
 4. Use your new widgets!

 == Frequently Asked Questions ==